 Arena Festival is Playa del Carmens take on the classic European circuit parties.

-We had such a good time when we attended in 2018, that we decided to write up a full guide to Arena Festival.
+We had such a good time when we attended, that we decided to write up a full guide to Arena Festival.
 We hope you enjoy!

 Gay Pride Playa Del Carmen